balqui/degais/README.md

 transactions, a default corresponding to one plus the minimum frequency of a pair is set if `--param` is omitted;

-`linwidth`: edge colors correspond to intervals of `L` width if `--param L` is specified, otherwise an empirically determined default for `L` is set;
+`linwidth`: edge colors correspond to frequencies of cooccurrence falling in intervals of width `L`, if `--param L` is specified, otherwise an empirically determined default for `L` is set;

-expwidth: edge colors correspond to intervals of exponentially growing width with base `B` if `--param B` is specified, otherwise an empirically determined default for `B` is set.
+`expwidth`: edge colors correspond to frequencies of cooccurrence falling in intervals of exponentially growing width with base `B`, if `--param B` is specified, otherwise an empirically determined default for `B` is set.

+### Hints

+Large primitive clans do not provide any intuition about the dataset;
+the more potential "colors" are allowed, the larger the primitive clans show up, hence it is recommended that only up to 4 or 5 color values are employed.
+Default values of the parameter for each option may fail spectacularly: check out all the information provided to provide explicit alternative values to explore.